Project-MONAI/tutorials/detection/README.md

 #### [3D Detection Training](./luna16_training.py)

-The LUNA16 dataset was splitted into 10-fold by LUNA16 challenge organizers to run cross-fold validation.
+The LUNA16 dataset was splitted into 10-fold by LUNA16 challenge organizers to run cross-fold training and validation.

 Taking fold 0 as an example, the first step is to open ./config/environment_luna16_fold0.json, and change the value of "data_base_dir" to the directory where you saved the resampled images.

-This example is a standard PyTorch program and helps user to run training over pre-processed dataset for 2D.
+Then run:

 ```bash
 python3 luna16_training.py \
     -e ./config/environment_luna16_fold0.json \
     -c ./config/config_train_luna16_16g.json
 ```

-This bash script uses batch size and patch size defined in ./config/config_train_luna16_16g.json, which works for a 16G GPU.
+This python script uses batch size and patch size defined in ./config/config_train_luna16_16g.json, which works for a 16G GPU.
 If you have a different GPU memory size, please change "batch_size", "patch_size", and "val_patch_size" to fit the GPU you use.

 For fold i, please change ./config/environment_luna16_fold{i}.json, and run